Seeking perspective or resources beyond your PhD program?

-If you are in the early stages of your graduate career, let’s talk!
+If you are in the early or middle stages of your graduate career, let’s talk!
 Some of the topics we might discuss:

 - Enriching your academic experience through interdisciplinary opportunities at Duke